josevillarmontero-byte/aws2oci_project/README.md

 ## Purpose

 Many applications and scripts are written to work with Amazon S3.
 OCI offers an S3-compatible Object Storage API, but direct reuse is limited due to differences in endpoints, authentication, headers, and tooling.
 This tool performs automated transformations to support OCI compatibility.
+It can be easily be extended to support other formats, with the same logic.

 ## Features